nohren/Open-Table-Bot/README.md

 # Open-Table-Bot

-A bot that notifies you of OpenTable reservation availability for hard to get restaurants.
+A bot that enables last minute OpenTable reservations for hard to get restaurants.
 Let's be real, people often cancel at the last minute.
 Be a good citizen and help re-allocate these resources.

 |               🚀               |                🌟                |
 | :----------------------------: | :------------------------------: |
 | ![email](images/IMG_4209.jpeg) | ![success](images/IMG_4210.jpeg) |

+## Overview

+This bot runs in a tab and checks for availability.
+Once availability appears, it sends a notification via email with the reservation link to the destination address specified.

 ## Install